kubedb/website/content/docs/platform/v2026.3.30/guides/database-management/restore.md

 # Restore

-This guide explains how to view and create **Restore** resources using the AppsCode console.
+This guide explains how to view and create **Restore** resources using the platform console.
 A Restore represents a database recovery operation that restores data from a previously captured snapshot or backup to a target database instance.

 ---